 Common Rules For Wear Of The Uniform As A Veteran OR As A Retiree

-Some common rules for wear of the uniform apply to all regardless of status.
+Some common rules for uniform wear apply to all, regardless of status.
 You cannot wear your military uniform:

 - In connection with political or commercial interests

 - During off-duty civilian employment

 - At public speeches, interviews, picket lines, marches, rallies, or public demonstrations, “except as authorized by competent authority”